 Our values are at the core of everything we do.
 They underpin our teaching and learning, and provide an environment which prepares our pupils as confident, happy citizens.

-The school aims to serve its community by providing an education of the highest quality within the context of Christian belief and practice.
+Our school aims to serve its community by providing an education of the highest quality within the context of Christian belief and practice.
 It encourages an understanding of the meaning and significance of faith, and promotes Christian values through the experience it offers to all its pupils.’

 We work to deliver these aspirations through our 5 Commitments: care, creativity, courage, collaboration & the Christian faith.